XiaoShen-Tina/MGS-4701-W01/README.md

 ## Track 3: What Actually Happens in a BA/DA Interview (2026)
 ### What the data are
 #### Reddit
-The Reddit dataset consists of public Reddit posts discussing BA, DA, analytics internship, and related interview experiences.
-The dataset includes post titles, post text, publication dates, scores, URLs, and the search keyword used to retrieve each post.
+The dataset consists of publicly available Reddit posts discussing analytics-related interview experiences.
+The observations are collected from r/datascience and r/analytics communities through Reddit API queries.
+The dataset includes both textual content and metadata.
+Textual variables (post titles and descriptions) provide qualitative information about candidates’ experiences and opinions, while metadata variables such as subreddit, date, and Reddit score provide contextual and engagement-related information.
+The final dataset contains 582 Reddit posts, with each row representing one post.

 #### Nowcoder
 The Nowcoder dataset consists of public, self-reported interview-related posts returned by the Nowcoder search interface.
 The current pilot uses two search queries: `数据分析面经` (Data Analyst Interview Experiences) and `商业分析面经` (Business Analyst Interview Experiences).
 The extracted data include the search query, search-result page and rank, post type, post ID and UUID, title, post content, author information, publication time, source URL, and a deduplication key.
 For the `数据分析面经` query, pages 1–20 produced 400 raw search records.
 After deduplication, 380 unique posts remained, and 275 were identified as preliminary BA/DA/analytics interview candidates.
 The relevance flag is used only for preliminary screening and is not treated as a final validated label.